Elliott Morgan: Post-SourceFed (2014–present)

 In the fall of 2016 Morgan once again took his comedy act on tour, alongside former SourceFed cohost Mike Falzone and friend Andrew Delman.
 In the same year Morgan began a comedy podcast with former SourceFed cohost Lee Newton, titled Shooting Stars.
 The show ran from March 2016 until August 2017.

 Since 2017, Morgan has been a collaborator with YouTube channel Sugar Pine 7, appearing in their Alternative Lifestyle vlog series, as well as their short horror film, The Woods, in October 2017.

-In December 2017, Morgan appeared in an hourlong TLC special called I Catfished My Kid.
+In December 2017, Morgan appeared in an hour-long TLC special called I Catfished My Kid.
 Inspired by MTV's Catfish, I Catfished My Kid follows host Elliott Morgan as he guides parents through a confrontation with their children regarding their internet activity.

 In early 2018, Morgan began performing alongside Andrew Delman, Mike Falzone, Lee Newton, and others at Hollywood Improv as part of the show "Delman's Definitely Not Star Search".

 Morgan launched a new YouTube channel and production company The Valleyfolk, with friends and founding SourceFed members Steve Zaragoza, Lee Newton, and Joe Bereta on January 8, 2018.
 As part of the channel he hosts a feature show called Hot Take, which combines real-world news reporting with satirical commentary.

+Later in 2018, Morgan joined his friend Peter Rollins to start The Fundamentalists, a podcast where they discuss philosophy, comedy, and “life before death”.

 In 2019, the Valleyfolk competed on the NBC comedy competition show Bring the Funny, winning the show's first season.

 On October 1 of 2019, Morgan released his second comedy special, titled Holy Shit.
 The special explores Morgan's religious upbringing and transition into the lifestyle of Hollywood, and was filmed in one continuous shot.
-The hourlong special was directed by Sharon Everitt and produced by FilmSignal.
+The hour-long special was directed by Sharon Everitt and produced by FilmSignal.

 Personal life

 Morgan married in 2007 when he was 20 years old (proposing at 19) to his wife, Tiffany, whom he met at 14.
-Elliott announced on his podcast "Shooting Stars" that he and Tiffany had separated in September 2015 and their divorce became final in June 2017.
+Elliott announced on his podcast Shooting Stars that he and Tiffany had separated in September 2015 and their divorce became final in June 2017.

 On October 17, 2016, Morgan published a video endorsing Gary Johnson for President in the 2016 election.
 This video was primarily a response to Casey Neistat's video endorsing Hillary Clinton.

 Morgan volunteers weekly with the Born to Act Players, a Los Angeles-based charity that teaches acting and improv to special needs students.

-In early 2019, he announced via Instagram that he and fellow Youtuber and comedian Grace Helbig were dating.
+In early 2019, he announced via Instagram that he and fellow YouTuber and comedian Grace Helbig were dating.
 On February 28, 2021, Morgan announced via Instagram that he and Helbig were engaged.
 On October 2, 2022, both Helbig and Morgan announced via Instagram they had married the day before.